kervo/KervinAriasCv/README.md

 >Fixing footer links: I had a problem with the alignment of my footer because I wanted to divide it in 3 sections.
 When I stood back and see that two sections were built with `ul` I decided to leave them in one section with a `col-4` width and the copyright on the left as it's a longer line `col-8` then another problem came; links on the right don't look well.

 Finally after this problem arrived I understood the use of `float: right;`

+### Contact Page

+During my testing `textarea` not showing correctly so I added `cols` attribute to change the default size to 30.
+It didn't work but I found some useful information here (https://stackoverflow.com/questions/30164301/css-width100-textarea-for-comment-responsive/30164488) by keepping the width to 100%, `textarea` takes all the space available for the contact form.